stefanos1316/sendMail/README.md

 	* Performance implications of the Training
 	* Performance implications of the Prediction

+3. What are the energy, run-time performance, and accuracy trade-offs of the examined ML frameworks?---Here we are going to investigate what are each of the frameworks performance trade-offs with respect to the energy, run-time performance, and accuracy.
+Here we could also present a ranking so that developers could select among frameworks or algorithms to develop a task whenever energy, run-time performance, or accuracy is of high demand.

 * Which machine learning algorithms are more energy and run-time performance-efficient for the selected tasks?---Here we try to find out which ML algorithms, among the selected